Karl Langdon: Media career

 In 1996 Langdon retired from football and became a football and cricket commentator for Perth radio station 6PR.
-He currently hosts the station's sports program, Sportsday, with Mark Readings.
-He also has a fishing show on 6PR 5-6am on Saturdays.
-He is columnist for the Sunday Times, calls Speedway at the Perth Motorplex and has been the master of ceremonies at West Coast Eagles home games since retiring.
+During his time he has broadcast numerous sports including Commonwealth and 2000 Olympic Games.
+He currently hosts 6pr's Breakfast Show 5-9am weekdays.
+He has a regular spot on Nine News Perth every Thursday with Fishwatch and calls Speedway at the Perth Motorplex October to April annually.
+He has also been the master of ceremonies at West Coast Eagles home games since retiring in February 1996.